zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ![`AddMeetingCommand` sequence diagram](images/AddMeetingSequenceDiagram.png)

 Step 1:
-The user enters the command for adding a meeting, e.g. `add n/Lecture ...`
+The `LogicManager` invokes `AddMeetingCommand::execute`, which in turn calls `Model::addMeeting` to add the new meeting into the list.

 Step 2:
-The user input is parsed through the `LinkyTimeParser`, which will then pass the user input to `AddMeetingCommandParser` to check if the user input is valid.
+The `Model` will then call its own `updateFilteredMeetingList` method in order to update the model's filter to display all meetings.

 Step 3:
-Once the user input is successfully parsed, the `AddMeetingCommandParser` creates a `AddMeetingCommand` containing the meeting to be added.

-Step 4:
-The `LogicManager` subsequently invokes `AddMeetingCommand::execute`, which in turn calls `Model::addMeeting` to add the new meeting into the list.

-Step 5:
-The `Model` will then call its own `updateFilteredMeetingList` method in order to update the model's filter to display all meetings.
+The `AddMeetingCommand` then continues its execution as defined by [this](#commands-with-a-parser) sequence diagram.

 ##### Design considerations: